AneddaM/firetransformer-2026/README.md

-# FireTransformer — WF-IoT 2026 reproducibility revision
+# FireTransformer — WF-IoT 2026

 Code and experimental protocol for the camera-ready revision of **“Edge-Aware FireTransformer for Horizon-Based Early Wildfire Warning in IoT Sensor Networks.”**